Building Resilience

 The Coalition

 Together we share a vision for making Oregon’s homes and buildings healthier, more affordable, resilient, efficient, safer, and all-electric to lower climate pollution, while creating good-paying jobs.
 The coalition will seek policies that put people at the center and prioritize those most harmed by the climate crisis and the high cost of fossil fuels such as low-income, rural, Black, Indigenous, and people of color in Oregon.
-A steering committee of Unite Oregon, Oregon League of Conservation Voters, Oregon Just Transition Alliance, Oregon Environmental Council, Community Energy Project, and Climate Solutions will anchor a growing coalition seeking to bring together diverse allies across Oregon from climate justice and public health, business and labor, faith and frontline communities, environmental, family, and youth organizations, and thousands of individual Oregonians.
+A steering committee of Verde, Oregon League of Conservation Voters, Oregon Just Transition Alliance, Oregon Environmental Council, Community Energy Project, and Climate Solutions will anchor a growing coalition seeking to bring together diverse allies across Oregon from climate justice and public health, business and labor, faith and frontline communities, environmental, family, and youth organizations, and thousands of individual Oregonians.

 The climate crisis is here and harming us all, with those who are already the most vulnerable bearing the worst burden.
 Our homes and buildings are the second largest source of climate pollution and our first line of defense against climate harms, like extreme heat and wildfire smoke.
 With Oregon on one of the most aggressive timelines in the nation to move to 100% clean electricity, there is more momentum than ever to focus on plugging our homes and buildings into that clean power by transitioning off of methane gas, oil, and other polluting energy.